50 Fun Facts About Dogs

 Tail wagging has its own language

-If your dog excitedly wags their tail, it means they’re happy to see you, right?
+If your dog excitedly wags its tail, it means they’re happy to see you, right?
 Not necessarily.
 According to Discovery.com, dogs wag their tails to the right when they’re happy and to the left when they’re frightened.
 Wagging low means they’re insecure, and rapid tail wagging accompanied by tense muscles or dilated pupils can signal aggression.
 Find out more fun facts about dogs’ tails and what they’re trying to tell you.

 Puppies are born blind and deaf